learosema/lea11y/src/fundamentals/web-dev-considerations.md

 - there are also browser-level overrides, so called user agent stylesheets.
 - Bright colors can cause pain.
 People often use eye-friendly themings, such as yellow text on black
+- heavy CSS overrides (or loading no CSS at all) must not render the page unreadable
-- vision can be blurry; users may struggle reading blocks of text
+- vision can be blurry; users may struggle reading blocks of small text
 - small text (< 16px) should be avoided
 - dense line height (< 1.2) should be avoided.
-- enlarging the text should not break the page layout.
+- enlarging the text should not break the page layout, at least up to 400%.
-  If it does break the page layout, it shouldn't render the text unreadable.
+  It shouldn't render the text unreadable.

 ## Deafness